ulab-team/ulabsite/content/publication/2025-zhao-sun-jud-appenx/index.md

 ## Abstract

-[This document] ({{< relref "/publication/2025-zhao-sun-jud-appenx/appendix-public-engage-tactics.pdf" >}}) presents four appendices associated with the article From Push to Partnership: Evolving Public Engagement Strategies in Pandemic-Induced Street Experiments, published on the Journal of Urban Design.
+[This document]({{< relref "/publication/2025-zhao-sun-jud-appenx/appendix-public-engage-tactics.pdf" >}}) presents four appendices associated with the article _From Push to Partnership: Evolving Public Engagement Strategies in Pandemic-Induced Street Experiments_, published on the Journal of Urban Design.